-The Office maintains two investment portfolios:
+The Office maintains two investment portfolios and a temporary CARES Act balance:

-- Treasurer's Portfolio for the investments of all state monies under the control of the Treasurer for which the earnings accrue to the General Fund of the State or state agencies - State Agency Portfolio for the investments of a limited number of state agencies which are specifically authorized by statute to direct the investment activities of certain funds and accounts for which the investment earnings accrue to those funds and accounts
+- Treasurer's Portfolio for the investments of all state monies under the control of the Treasurer for which the earnings accrue to the General Fund of the State or state agencies; - State Agency Portfolio for the investments of a limited number of state agencies which are specifically authorized by statute to direct the investment activities of certain funds and accounts for which the investment earnings accrue to those funds and accounts; - CARES Act balance At June 30, 2020 the State of Oklahoma had a balance of approximately \$1.2 billion provided to the State from the Coronavirus Aid, Relief and Economic Security Act.
+These funds are earmarked for pandemic related expenditures and are invested in overnight government money market mutual funds.

 The Treasurer or his investment officer is authorized to invest the state monies under his control in the types of securities specified in Title 62 O.S. § 89.2.
-The Treasurer's Portfolio investments during the year have included U.S. Treasury securities, U.S. agency and instrumentality obligations, SEC-registered money market mutual funds, CD's, municipal and foreign bonds.
+The Treasurer's Portfolio investments during the year have included U.S. Treasury securities, U.S. agency and instrumentality obligations, SEC-registered money market mutual funds, Certificates of Deposit, municipal and foreign bonds.

 The types of investments in which specific state agencies are authorized to invest are established by law or by their boards or commissions.
-State agencies investments are generally of the same types as the Treasurer's investments, except for one agency which invests in equity mutual funds.
+State agency's investments are generally of the same types as the Treasurer's investments, except for one agency which invests in equity mutual funds.